Dynamic Light Scattering (DLS) Particle Size Analysis

 By recording time-stamped photon arrivals across multiple detection angles simultaneously, Time Taggers enable software-defined correlation functions that can be adapted to specific experimental requirements.
 This approach offers high temporal resolution, precise size determination, and extensive customization in both data acquisition and analysis workflows.
 Built-in tools for filtering out transient intensity spikes from dust or aggregates further improve data quality, enabling cleaner correlation functions and more reliable particle size distributions.
 This approach lays the foundation for new possibilities in DLS data interpretation and experiment control and ensures a future-proof investment for all application scenarios.

-Whether incorporated into a customized setup or used in its turnkey DLScat configuration, Swabian Instruments’ technology extends the capabilities of particle size analysis beyond the limits of traditional DLS; enabling faster, clearer, and more reproducible insights into particle behavior.
+Whether incorporated into a customized setup or used in its turnkey DLScat configuration, Swabian Instruments’ technology extends the capabilities of particle size analysis beyond the limits of traditional DLS, thus enabling faster, clearer, and more reproducible insights into particle behavior.

 Frisken, B. J. Revisiting the Method of Cumulants for the Analysis of Dynamic Light-Scattering Data.
 Appl.
 Opt.
 2001, 40 (24), 4087–4091DOI ↩︎ ↩︎